Payment Flow

 }

-Path B — Stripe Bill Flow
+Path B — Stripe integration

 You keep charging in your own Stripe account and attach Affitor metadata.